PortoSpaceTeamNI/INVICTUS2.0_Software/README.md

-"# All the software required for the ground support boards of the INVICTUS Project"
+# All the software required for the ground support boards of the INVICTUS Project